-There are many negative effects on the environment when the wood is burnt, and it may not be the answer to the search for a clean, renewable energy source.
+When wood is burnt, there are many adverse effects on the environment, and it may not be the answer to the search for a clean, renewable energy source.

-There is currently more CO2 in our atmosphere than at any other time in human history, and in order to hit the target of limiting the rise of global temperatures to 1.5C, we need to act fast as it is predicted we could reach this figure in 20 years time.
+There is currently more CO2 in our atmosphere than at any other time in human history, and to hit the target of limiting the rise of global temperatures to 1.5C, we need to act fast, as it is predicted we could reach this figure in 20 years.

-Climate change is an important consideration when looking into the practice of burning wood, and whether this will contribute to increasing CO2 levels and rising temperatures.
+Climate change is an important consideration when considering the practice of burning wood and whether this will contribute to increasing CO2 levels and rising temperatures.

-There is the logic behind trees being carbon neutral, as it makes sense they would absorb as much carbon as they then release through decomposition.
-It is when we look at this on a large scale that things get less positive.
+There is a logic behind trees being carbon neutral, as it makes sense they would absorb as much carbon as they then release through decomposition.
+Things get less favorable when we look at this on a large scale.

-Research has shown that a wood-fired power plant will emit more greenhouse gases than a coal power plant, for the first 50 years at least.
+Research has shown that at least a wood-fired power plant will emit more greenhouse gases than a coal power plant for the first 50 years.

-There is a lag between the amount of carbon that is stored by trees, and the amount released because of human energy needs.
+There is a lag between the amount of carbon stored by trees and the amount released because of human energy needs.
 This often results in humans using more trees for wood than are being replanted.

-There are many factors at play, including what species of trees are used, as some can take longer to grow or absorb more carbon.
-If a certain type of tree is being cut down and replaced with one that is less efficient at storing carbon or might take less time to grow, then this is no longer carbon neutral.
+Many factors are at play, including what species of trees are used, as some can take longer to grow or absorb more carbon.
+If a particular type of tree is being cut down and replaced with one that is less efficient at storing carbon or might take less time to grow, then this is no longer carbon neutral.

-Wood often has a high-water content and therefore extra energy is needed to boil off this water, to make the combustion more efficient.
-This step requires the use of even more energy, adding to the emissions released to create this fuel.
+Wood often has a high-water content; therefore, extra energy is needed to boil off this water to make the combustion more efficient.
+This step requires even more power, adding to the emissions released to create this fuel.

-There would need to be research looking at the carbon emission impact of burning trees over at least a 100-year period before we can look to this product as a renewable option for energy.
+There would need to be research looking at the carbon emission impact of burning trees over at least 100 years before we can look at this product as a renewable option for energy.

 Burning wood, therefore, causes environmental pollution on a large scale.
-In some cases, this has been found to be three times the amount of particulate matter released with road traffic.
+In some cases, this is three times the amount of particulate matter released with road traffic.

-Harvesting wood for fuel has been shown to be a leading driver of deforestation.
-This is because of the high demand for this material, and poor measures are being put in place to ensure sustainability practices are followed.
+Harvesting wood for fuel is a leading driver of deforestation.
+This is because of the high demand for this material, and poor measures are being implemented to ensure sustainability practices are followed.

 At least 35% of wood harvesting is already unsustainable.
 This has even more dire effects on specific countries in Southeast Asia and South America, where land is being cleared at an alarming rate.

-The number of our global energy needs could lead to an even bigger increase in deforestation, particularly when you consider that wood-burning practices are much less energy efficient than stoves or other appliances.
+The number of our global energy needs could lead to an even more enormous increase in deforestation, particularly when you consider that wood-burning practices are much less energy efficient than stoves or other appliances.

 Can Burning Wood be Good for the Environment?

 Trees are a natural, renewable source that grows across the world.
-They use energy from the sun to grow, storing carbon, which can be used to burn.
+They use energy from the sun to rise, storing carbon, which can be used to burn.

-Trees act like long-term battery storage for direct solar energy, which we can eventually harvest to use in energy production.
+Trees act like long-term battery storage for direct solar energy, which we can eventually harvest for energy production.
 The idea is that trees can be grown and cut down to be used for fuel, and then we can replace those trees by planting new ones to continue to cycle.

-The term renewable means this process can continue without us depleting the resource, similar to solar, wind and hydro.
-This is a big positive for the environment, as burning wood promotes a shift away from non-renewable sources like fossil fuels.
+Renewable means this process can continue without us depleting the resource, similar to solar, wind, and hydro.
+This is a big positive for the environment, as burning wood promotes a shift from non-renewable sources like fossil fuels.

-It is also less intensive to harvest wood than the practices used to get gas and oil, which are often disruptive and harmful to the environment.
+Harvesting wood is also less intensive than the practices used to get gas and oil, which are often disruptive and harmful to the environment.

-To understand this concept, it is key to have an idea of how trees grow.
-To put it simply, trees use sunlight, carbon dioxide and water to create the energy needed to grow, with this chemical reaction resulting in oxygen being released as a by-product.
+To understand this concept, it is vital to have an idea of how trees grow.
+To put it simply, trees use sunlight, carbon dioxide, and water to create the energy needed to grow, with this chemical reaction resulting in oxygen being released as a by-product.

-Carbon dioxide is stored within plant material, making trees an important factor in the fight against climate change; one adult tree can store 48 pounds of carbon in one year.
-This carbon is only released once the tree either decomposes or is burnt, which effectively means it is a neutral equation.
+Carbon dioxide is stored within plant material, making trees an essential factor in the fight against climate change; one adult tree can keep 48 pounds of carbon in one year.
+This carbon is only released once the tree either decomposes or is burnt, which is a neutral equation.

 The amount of carbon dioxide absorbed and stored by the trees is equal to the amount of carbon released when the wood is burnt, which makes this a more environmentally friendly option than fossil fuels.

-The idea is that if you burn wood; it releases the same amount of carbon as if you allowed it to rot naturally.
-This means that if we ensure that the practice of harvesting wood is sustainable and includes a long-term vision for tree growth, then it will not increase the amount of carbon being released into the environment.
+The idea is that burning wood; releases the same amount of carbon as if you allowed it to rot naturally.
+This means that if we ensure that harvesting wood is sustainable and includes a long-term vision for tree growth, it will not increase the amount of carbon released into the environment.

 In almost every environment across the planet, there are trees.
 It is a fuel that can be sourced locally and grown independently, providing freedom for many people.

-There are many benefits to consider with a fuel that is sourced locally, most importantly for the environment, this includes a reduction in transport and therefore the energy needed to do this.
+There are many benefits to consider with locally sourced fuel, most importantly for the environment.
+This includes reduced transport and, therefore, the energy needed to do this.

-Fossil fuels like coal, gas and oil are procured from certain locations and then must be transported across the world.
-One shocking fact is that 40% of the cargo on shipping containers are fossil fuels, highlighting the added environmental damage they cause.
+Fossil fuels like coal, gas, and oil are procured from specific locations and must be transported worldwide.
+One shocking fact is that 40% of shipping container cargo is fossil fuels, highlighting the added environmental damage they cause.

-Wood can be grown locally, and even in your backyard if for personal use, which is certainly a benefit to the environment.
+Wood can be grown locally and even in your backyard for personal use, which undoubtedly benefits the environment.